rs/rest-layer/README.md

 ## Timeout and Request Cancellation

 REST Layer respects [context](https://godoc.org/context) deadline from end to end.
-Timeout and request cancellation are thus handled throught `context`.
+Timeout and request cancellation are thus handled through `context`.
 Since Go 1.8, context is cancelled automatically if the user closes the connection.

 When a request is stopped because the client closed the connection (context cancelled), the response HTTP status is set to `499 Client Closed Request` (for logging purpose).
 When a timeout is set and the request has reached this timeout, the response HTTP status is set to `509 Gateway Timeout`.